not-things-modular/not-things-vcv/doc/timeseq/TIMESEQ-SCRIPT-JSON.md

 ## segment-block

 A segment-block allows multiple segments to be grouped together so that they can easily be added in other places within the script.
+The *segment*s in a segment-block can be full inline *segment*s, references to re-usable *segment*s (using the `ref` property) or references to other segment-block instances.

 The `segments` in the block will be executed in the order that they appear in the list.
 The `repeat` property allows the full list to be repeated a number of times.